 Tourists to Uluru now encounter a place that pays respect both to its indigenous history, as well as its geological and historical significance to Australia.

-Weather in the Australian Outback
+Weather in the Australian Outback:

 Being a desert, Uluru gets pretty hot and dry.
 During summertime, which lasts from around December through February, daytime highs frequently reach the mid to upper 30s Celsius, or upper 90s Fahrenheit.
-Summertime also gets lots of flies, which don’t bite but they certainly can be a nuisance buzzing around your ears.
+Summertime also gets lots of flies, which generally don’t bite but they certainly can be a nuisance buzzing around your ears.

-The best time to go is during Australia’s Fall, Winter and Spring — roughly April through October.
+The best time to go is during Australia’s Fall, Winter, and Spring — roughly April through October.
 During these months, the temperatures are much more tolerable and the flies are more likely to leave you alone.
 Temperatures can dip below freezing though at night, so make sure to bring a sweater.

-How to get to the Red Centre of Australia
+How to get to the Red Centre of Australia:

-The easiest way to reach Uluru is by plane from Cairns, Melbourne or Sydney nonstop into Ayers Rock Airport.
+The easiest way to reach Uluru is by plane from Cairns, Melbourne, or Sydney nonstop into Ayers Rock Airport.
 Other cities have flights to Alice Springs, and then connect onward to Ayers Rock.
-If you have more time and really want to see as much of the Outback as possible, then another great way to travel is on board the Ghan train to Alice Springs, which takes about 24 hours from Adelaide to the South or from Darwin to the North.
+If you have more time and really want to see as much of the Outback as possible, then another great way to travel is on board The Ghan train to Alice Springs, which takes about 24 hours from Adelaide to the South or from Darwin to the North.